 They are crafted using procedures that mimic nature sans the ethical and environmental harm, and the process is phenomenally fast.
 Labs can prepare the same classy yet ethical diamonds in 6 to 10 weeks that, in nature, would take around 1.3 billion years.

-Amazingly, lab created diamonds are certified and graded by the same gemologists’ grade as natural ones.
-That’s because lab diamonds are physically, chemically, and aesthetically identical to natural diamonds, minus the ethical or environmental damage.
-They even sparkle precisely like the real thing.
-Truly, you could not look at one and discern a difference.
+Amazingly, every one of our lab created diamonds is certified and graded by the same gemologists’ grade as natural ones.
+That’s because our certified sustainable and certified zero emissions lab diamonds are identical to mined diamonds, minus the ethical or environmental damage.

 So Why Buy Sustainable Diamonds?

 The reality is that people are harmed when unethical activities take place during diamond mining.
 Diamonds obtained sustainably will help to make these horrid practices all but obsolete.
-Good morals should be allowed to prevail, and you help contribute to the whole process when you choose to spend your dollars on sustainable diamond rings or wedding bands.
+Good morals should be allowed to prevail, and you help contribute to the whole process when you choose to purchase our sustainable diamond rings or wedding bands.